tolaked/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+      It is a Node web framework that provides a robust set of features to develop web and mobile applications.
+It facilitates the rapid development of Node based Web applications.

-- [ ] Describe Middleware?
+* [ ] Describe Middleware?
+      functions are functions that have access to the request object ( req ), the response object ( res ), and the next function in the application's request-response cycle.

-- [ ] Describe a Resource?
+* [ ] Describe a Resource?
+      Any data stored on the server that can be retrieved on request by the enduser from the server

-- [ ] What can the API return to help clients know if a request was successful?
+* [ ] What can the API return to help clients know if a request was successful?
+      Data

-- [ ] How can we partition our application into sub-applications?
+* [ ] How can we partition our application into sub-applications?
+      By leveraging on express router

 ## Project Setup